Checkpointing, Rerunning, and Retraining Experiments¶

-To run a new experiment using an existing experiment’s settings, click the right side of the experiment that you want to use as the basis for the new experiment, then select New Experiment with Same Settings.
-This opens the experiment settings page.
-From this page, you can rerun the experiment using the original settings, or you can specify to use new data and/or specify different experiment settings.
+To run a new experiment using an existing experiment’s settings, click the right side of the experiment that you want to use as the basis for the new experiment, then select New / Continue > With Same Settings.
+This opens the Experiment Setup page, from which you can rerun the experiment using the original settings, or specify to use new data and/or specify different experiment settings.
 Click Launch Experiment to create a new experiment with the same options.

 Retrain / Refit¶